Honda says fuel from Shell, Total, PSO harms engines in Pakistan

 The tests showed levels of manganese of up to 53 milligrams per kilogram (mg/kg), while the additive is deemed at a “danger level” at 24 mg/kg, the Honda complaint said.

+A spokesman for PSO said the company’s “products fully adhere to official specifications laid out by the Ministry of Energy” and all products were tested before being released to the market.

+“Products below official standards are rejected and returned,” company spokesman Imran Rana told Reuters.

-Officials from Shell in Pakistan and PSO had no immediate comment.
+Officials from Shell in Pakistan and London had no immediate comment.
 Total officials could not immediately be reached.

 Ilyas Fazil, head of Pakistan’s Oil Companies Advisory Council, said on Thursday he had not heard of manganese additives being a problem in the industry.